Edge Considered Harmful: Overlaid Lower-Left Links

 Naturally, installing Firefox or Chrome may be the preferred solution for many readers;

-also the next update below).
+(see also the updates ahead).
 Luckily, IE

 remains an option for others—at least until Microsoft decides to take it away without your